United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 | :--- | :------- | :----------------------------------------- |
 | Text | Yes      | Settings \ Use Custom Table **is checked** |

-Comma-delimited columns names used as primary keys for a document.
+Comma-delimited column names used as primary keys for a document.

 ### Document File Content Column